vinfinity7/spardha_2/README.md

 <br/>
 <h1>

-the dataset of teams is same for all the categories rn .
+the dataset of teams is same for all the categories rn .spaces for icon of each team is also left blank .
 CSS responsiveness is not taken care of just at one point .
 </h1>